 (1/2 page) (also complete Attachment A - Wilderness Stewardship Performance attachment)

 The Mark O. Hatfield Wilderness will be monitored for solitude.
-Baseline data is not available and solitude monitoring score of (2) would remain; however, Broads volunteers would contribute 46% of the workload for an increase to a (4) in one of the heaviest used areas in the US.
+Baseline data is not available and solitude monitoring score of (2) would remain; however, Broads volunteers would contribute 42% of the workload for an increase to a (4) in one of the heaviest used areas in the US, if future funding is sought to accomplish this work in 2021 to bring the opportunities for solitude rating from 2 to 4 points.

 Forest Service Coordination: